 Good: New stylish hatchback version of the 3 Series.
 Gets more practical load area, extra rear space and a softer ride.
 Strong and economical engines.

-Good: Station wagon based on the best car currently in existence.
-Every single fault of the E90/E91 has been addressed in the F30/F31.
+Good: Station wagon based on the excellent 3 Series.
 Nothing else gets as close to perfection, including £200,000 supercars.

 Bad: Diesel engine stop/start system can be gruff.

 Good: Effectively the replacement for the 3 Series Coupe.
 Longer wheelbase means more interior space.
 Will also be Convertible and Gran Coupe versions eventually.
 Best looking BMW in the range.

 Good: Simply the best executive saloon on the market.
 Refined and high quality interior.
 Great to drive with a forgiving ride.
 Remarkably efficient 520d.
 Five-star NCAP crash rating.